Sir-Jude/Job-achiever-Master/README.md

 ## 7. Set up all the other email details
 - list of receivers
 - subject
-- open and read the file containing the boby of the email

 ## 8. Attach the document(s)
-- Open and read the file in binary form
+- Open and read the file in binary mode to attach an image
--